matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

    - the property key is the attribute name prefixed with `$`, and
    - the property belongs to the struct that is mapped from the XML attribute's parent element.
 4. The text content of an XML element maps to a CUE property keyed as `$$`, where that property belongs to the struct that is mapped from the XML content's parent element.
-5. Multiple XML elements at the same level with the same tag text map to multiple CUE structs forming part of a CUE list at that level.
-When this is the case:
+5. Multiple XML elements at the same level map to multiple CUE structs forming part of a CUE list at that level.
-   - the tag text is used as the property key of the list
-   - the order of structs in the list corresponds to the order of elements at the same level
 6. Each XML attribute that defines a namespace maps to a CUE struct property in the same way that other XML attributes are mapped.
 7. When an XML element name includes a namespace label as a prefix, the corresponding CUE struct property will be keyed by the same name and include the same prefix.
 8. Values of XML attributes and elements will be typed in the corresponding CUE value when the type is inferred to be either int, float, boolean, null, or string.